 What is a limited emergency license?

 A NC limited emergency license allows the license holder to practice medicine in the state of North Carolina during a declared state of emergency.
-Authority to practice ends when the state of emergency is officially declared over, or after 30 days, whichever comes first.
+By order of the Board, authority to practice ends 30 days after the state of emergency is declared ended by the Governor.

 What is the application process for the limited emergency license?